What Damages Are Awarded in a Wrongful Death Lawsuit in Massachusetts?

 Wrongful death cases are unique because they allow people other than the decedent to claim damages.
 Under the statute mentioned previously, claimants may claim damages related to economic losses related to the decedent’s passing and non-economic losses.
 In many wrongful death lawsuits, non-economic damages tend to include the emotional pain and suffering associated with grieving the loss of a family member.

-You are likely going through an extremely difficult time after the loss of a loved one.
+You are likely going through an extremely difficult time after losing a loved one.
 Your grief and pain should not go unnoticed by the court.
 Our Cambridge wrongful death lawyers will help you get compensation for all your damages.

 Punitive Damages in Massachusetts Wrongful Death Cases